stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/LiteratureReviewOdeDelta-version2.md

 The sources reviewed here were identified through a manual survey of over 100 textbooks and articles in differential equations, vibration theory, and control theory, selected for their treatment of impulsive or discontinuous forcing in linear time-invariant systems.
 Section 1 establishes the equivalence pattern observed across this literature; Section 2 classifies the surveyed sources into five categories based on how explicitly they state this equivalence; Section 3 draws conclusions and identifies the resulting gaps.

-Beyond the sources analyzed in detail below, a broader survey of the Control Theory literature identified more than fifty additional textbooks that discuss the Impulse Response Function (IRF) — the solution of an LTI ODE with zero Initial Condition (IC) and an impulse delta function as load — without engaging the equivalence question directly.
-This broader bibliography is provided in the Supplementary Bibliography following the References, for readers seeking a starting point for further study of Control Theory.

 ### 1 Equivalence through initial condition's modification

 Several textbooks provide analytical solutions for first/second order LTI ODEs with a Dirac delta forcing function.
 Examples include Nagy (pp. 203-209: "The Impulse Response Function"), Ogata (p.
 163: "Unit-Impulse Response of First-Order Systems"; p.178: "Impulse Response of Second-Order Systems"), Rao (p.
 382: "4.5.1 Response to an Impulse"), and Zill (p.
 330: "Two Initial-Value Problems").